-Kanazawa is a small city northwest of Tokyo.
+Kanazawa is a small Japanese city northwest of Tokyo.
 It has always been popular with locals, but it’s bound to get more popular with foreign tourists since a Shinkansen (bullet train) route was recently completed.
 That means it’s now super easy and fast to get there from Tokyo… which is exactly what we did.
 The train ride was beautiful, first cutting northwest through the mountains, and then along the Sea of Japan.

 The city of Kanazawa has many historical areas that are well-preserved including a samarai district and several geisha districts.
 When you step onto these small winding streets with wooden buildings (which result in an amazing scent pervading the air) you can imagine what it must have been like to live in Japan centuries ago.